 In answer to our question, we found that 13% (5 people) went to the search bar, and 87% (33 people) clicked on either menu items or search filters.

 A first-click test involves two main things: your webpages, and the tasks you write to test the webpages.
 You could write 10 tasks to test one webpage, or write one task to test 10 webpages — how you piece the test together is up to you.

-Beyond the webpages and tasks, you can refine your data by tailoring your instructions, and if you want the ability to segment your participants for in-depth analysis, you can choose to ask pre and post survey questions.
+Beyond the webpages and tasks, you can refine your data by tailoring your instructions, and if you want the ability to segment your participants for in-depth analysis, you can choose to ask pre and post study questions.